Forest High School Band Program

 LTC Fielding served as a teacher & public-school administrator at several schools in Georgia and Florida.
-He was, first, the Band Director at Chamblee High School in Georgia before moving into an administrative position at Madras Junior High School .
-He served as an assistant principal at Cedar Key School, Bell High School, and North Marion High School in Florida before becoming the principal at North Marion High School in 1963.
+He was, first, the band director at Chamblee High School in Georgia before moving into an administrative position at Madras Junior High School .
+He served as an assistant principal at Cedar Key School, Bell High School, and North Marion High School in Florida before becoming the principal at Fort McCoy School and later North Marion High School.
 In 1969, LTC Fielding stepped down as principal, expressing a desire to return to the classroom.
 He took over as the band director at Osceola Jr. High.
 In 1971, he traded places with Mr. Maglio to become the director at Forest High School.
-The year prior, with the splitting of the student body between Forest High School and Vanguard High, the band program lost much of its membership to the new cross-town school.
-Under Mr. Fielding's direction, the program was able to grow rapidly in membership.
-They attended the UF Homecoming parade for the first time as Forest High School.
-He left at the end of the school year to further pursue his military career.
+With the help of Ms. Joann Brooks, who had been asked by Mr. Bishop to help out with the band that summer, the program was able to grow rapidly in membership.
+That summer, Ms. Brooks made over 70 home visits to students with previous band experience in order to recruit students for the coming school year.
+They started that school year off with 60 band students (up from 12 the previous year).
+Under Mr. Fielding's direction, the marching band was reinstated after over a year's absence.
+They attended the UF Homecoming Parade for the first time as Forest High School that same year.
+Mr. Fielding was only at Forest for a year, stepping down at the end of the school year for health reasons.